awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless-v2.upgrade.md

 # Getting started with Aurora Serverless v2<a name="aurora-serverless-v2.upgrade"></a>

- To convert an existing database to use Aurora Serverless v2, you can do the following:
+To convert an existing DB cluster to use Aurora Serverless v2, you can do the following:
-+  Upgrade from a provisioned Aurora cluster\.
++ Upgrade from a provisioned Aurora DB cluster\.
 + Upgrade from an Aurora Serverless v1 cluster\.
 + Perform a dump and restore from an Aurora Serverless v2 \(preview\) cluster\.
 + Migrate from an on\-premises database to an Aurora Serverless v2 cluster\.

 When your upgraded cluster is running the appropriate engine version as listed in [Requirements for Aurora Serverless v2](aurora-serverless-v2.requirements.md), you can begin adding Aurora Serverless v2 DB instances to it\.
 The first DB instance that you add to the upgraded cluster must be a provisioned DB instance\.
 Then you can switch over the processing for the write workload, the read workload, or both to the Aurora Serverless v2 DB instances\.

 **Contents**
 + [Upgrading or switching existing clusters to use Aurora Serverless v2](#aurora-serverless-v2.getting-started-general-procedure)